xiuyuma/EBSeqBoosting/ReadMe.md

-## Pruning scheme for empirical bayes
+## iterative pruning for empirical bayes

 ## Application to large scRNA data (millions of cells)